 Invict Gold Cockroach Bait Gel- InVict Gold Cockroach Gel is formulated for rapid control of roaches.
 In fact, it starts working in about 20 minutes.
 The bait matrix in Invict Roach Bait contains 11 food attractants (without the top eight food allergens) to combat bait aversion and maximize roach control.
 Put pea size drops of Invict Gold Roach Bait wherever you see their fecal material (looks like pepper).
 Place about 10 to 20 spots per 100 square feet.
 Place out a higher number of drops when the roaches are in inaccessible areas like wall voids or if the infestation heavy.
 Use the higher number of spots when infestations are heavy and/or when roaches are living primarily in wall voids or other inaccessible areas.
 Repeat in 1-2 weeks.
 We highly recommend combining Invict Roach Bait with an IGR (Insect Growth Regulator) like Tekko Pro IGR (See our roach kits that combine both products for reduced savings.)

 This kit is not only designed to completely get rid of roaches, but also gets rid of allergens that German roaches leave behind.
-It inludes Invict Roach Bait Gel to kill the adult roaches, Tekko Pro IGR to stop the growth, Invade Bio Zap for allergens and Gentrol Point Sources as an IGR.
-The Invade Bio Zap with a citrus odor has microbial, natural probiotic liquid to eat away organic odors and sanitizes the area..
+It includes Invict Roach Bait Gel to kill the adult roaches, Tekko Pro IGR to stop the population growth and Invade Bio Zap for allergen control.
+The Invade Bio Zap has a citrus odor.
+It is a natural probiotic liquid to eat away organic odors and sanitizes the area..

 Vendetta Roach Bait Cockroach Bait Gel has both proven to be extremely effective on German Roaches.
 Vendetta roach bait quickly and effectively kills hard-to-kill cockroaches.
 Vendetta roach bait, with Abamectin B1 0.05%, attracts both bait-averse and non-averse cockroaches.